spinnaker/spinnaker.github.io/community/faqs.md

 If you would like to add your own integration, we're happy to help you out in the slack channel.

-## I have an existing pre-1.0 - how do I migrate to Halyard?
+## I have an existing pre-1.0 Spinnaker installation - how do I migrate to Halyard?

 There is no one-size-fits-all migration strategy because of how varied Spinnaker installations & configurations can be.
 However, there are a few